Get The Look: Bardot Beauty

-About a month ago, I teamed up with True & Co and 01 Magazine to talk life, love, and lots of other good things, as well as share a peek inside my Palo Alto home.
+About a month ago, we teamed up with True & Co and 01 Magazine to talk life, love, and lots of other good things.
 You can read the True & Co interview here (and stay tuned for the 01 Magazine feature, coming soon).

-For the shoot, makeup extraordinaire Courtney Mark worked her magic on me, taking me from everyday Tienlyn to fantasy Tienlyn with her arsenal of top-of-the-line products and bottomless expertise.
-I've worked with Courtney for several shoots for Joyus, and she is hands down one of the best makeup artists I have ever worked with!
-And since I've gotten so many questions about my makeup for this look ever since I shared it on Instagram and on the blog, I thought I'd pick Courtney's brain and break it down for you!
+For the shoot, makeup extraordinaire Courtney Mark worked her magic with her arsenal of top-of-the-line products and bottomless expertise.
+And since we’ve gotten so many questions about the makeup for this look ever since the interview, we thought we’d pick Courtney's brain and break it down for you!

 To see where to buy each product used, click the box by the makeup name on the photos below: